 I started my lectureship here in January 2024.
 Prior to this, I completed my Psychology BSc at Aston University including a placement year working at the University of Birmingham as a research assistant in a developmental social cognition lab.
 During this placement year, I decided to pursue a career in academia.
 I secured a 1+3 ESRC grant to complete my MSc Psychology and PhD at the University of Birmingham.
-I am currently writing my thesis exploring the relationships between counterfactual thinking, alexithymia, autism, and risky decision-making.
+My thesis explored the relationships between counterfactual thinking, alexithymia, autism, and risky decision-making.
 I conduct studies with children and adults.

 Alongside my MSc and PhD studies, I worked as a teaching associate at the University of Birmingham for 5 years where I taught on a range of modules in the Schools of: Psychology, Education, Medicine.
-I was also a Research Assistant for the Central European University (Budapest).
+I have also worked as a research assistant for the Central European University (Budapest).

 My teaching area is largely developmental, with a focus on child psychology.